OnSite Learning Center

 To lower the barrier to learning, the OnSite Learning Center provides acloud-based code practice environment, built on JetBrains Datalore and supporting interactive Notebook learning in Python.
 You can read learning documents online and run code directly without configuring a local environment:

-- Click the "Run Code Online" button in a course to open the Datalore shared project page
+- Click “Run Code Online” in a course to open its shared Datalore project.

 - Sign in or register with a Google email or JetBrains account (Register here)

-- Click "Copy to Private Workspace" to copy the project into your personal workspace
+- Click “Copy to Private Workspace” to copy the project to your own workspace.

-- Run code blocks one by one in your private Notebook or execute the full workflow with one click
+- Run code block by block in your private Notebook, or execute the full workflow at once.

-- Shared projects are view-only; copy them to a private workspace before editing
+- Shared projects are view-only; copy a project to your private workspace before editing.

-- Notebooks combine illustrated explanations with code modules and support interactive debugging
+- Notebooks combine explanatory text and code modules and support interactive debugging.

 Learn benchmark models and use the resource library